diffeo/go-coordinate/README.md

 Installation
 ------------

-    go get github.com/dmaze/goordinate/goordinated
+    go get github.com/diffeo/go-coordinate/cmd/coordinated

 Usage
 -----

-Run the `goordinated` binary.
+Run the `coordinated` binary.
 With default options, it will use in-memory storage and start a network server listening on port 5932.
 This is the default TCP port for the Python Coordinate daemon, and application configurations that normally point at that daemon should